quinnmb/quinn-booth-portfolio/Stuff+/Stuff+_README.md

    - Train an XGBoost model for each pitch group.
    - Evaluate model performance.

-4. **Results**:
+4. **Model Results**:
    - Save the trained model (xgb_stuff_plus_{pitchgroup}_v{version}.pkl).
    - Output accuracy metrics (accuracy_df).

-**Output**
-- Model Files
-  - Saved XGBoost models for each pitch group in .pkl format.

-- Accuracy DataFrame
+5. **Model Predictions:**
-  - Metrics for each pitch group:
+   - Uses the trained model to predict run values for each pitches.
-    - Mean Squared Error (MSE)
-    - Root Mean Squared Error (RMSE)
-    - Mean Absolute Error (MAE)
+   - overall_grading.py takes team code input and grades each pitch for pitchers on that team.